loveencounterflow/html-css-demos/README.md

 This archive contains very basic stuff that demos how (some) browsers deal with certain edge cases in HTML+CSS processing.
-For example—provided you have the correct font (EBGaramond) installed on your system, and have cloned this repo to your ocal machine—[`public/ligatures-with-intervening-tags.html`](public/ligatures-with-intervening-tags.html) shows that at least Chrome-derived browsers (such as Brave) can suprise you when dealing with ligatures: While being *capable* of isolating individual glyphs from a ligature like `ffi` (as shown by one line where the
+For example—provided you have the correct font (EBGaramond) installed on your system, and have cloned this repo to your local machine—[`public/ligatures-with-intervening-tags.html`](public/ligatures-with-intervening-tags.html) shows that at least Chrome-derived browsers (such as Brave) can suprise you when dealing with ligatures: While being *capable* of isolating individual glyphs from a ligature like `ffi` (as shown by one line where the